SonaashreeVS/Plant-Disease-Detection-System/README.md

 Plant-Disease-Detection-System
 # An AI Model build using Machine Learning algorithms and Computer vision providing accuracy of 96% (approx.), easily accessed using an interactive web-based application built on Streamlit.
+(Check the dataset given below)

 🪴This model was developed to detect various plant diseases accurately so that necessary treatments can be provided timely.
 Detecting these diseases promotes sustainable agriculture as appropriate treatments can decrease the use of harmful pesticides leading to decrease in food insecurity and increased yield percentage.